 - talking to other people on their behalf, such as health and social care professionals

 - helping with personal care such as bathing and dressing.

 We have more information about planning ahead for the future.

 Becoming a carer can be a big change in your life.
 It can take time for you to adjust to the changes.
-It is important to look after your own well-being and health needs.
+It is important to look after your own wellbeing and health needs.
 You may have to balance caring with other things, such as working and other relationships.